salesforcecli/training-lab-plugin/README.md

-# The `deployment-validator` CLI Plugin
+# Salesforce CLI Plugin Training Lab

+This repository provides the Training Lab sample code for the Salesforce CLI Plugin workshop.

-This repository provides a simple example of a Salesforce CLI plugin that does three things.
+The project contains a simple example of a Salesforce CLI plugin that does three things.

 1. Creates a "hello world" CLI command: `sf hello world`.
 2. Creates a CLI hook that runs before any `sf` command is executed.